indranildchandra/cursor-usage-vscode-extension/README.md

 - There may be a network connectivity issue or the Cursor API is down.
 - Your cookie might have expired; try re-inserting it.
 - Run the `Cursor Usage: Force Re-initialize` command.

+### Spending information not showing

+- Spending data (`spendCents` and `hardLimitOverrideDollars`) may not be available for all users or teams.
+- The extension will gracefully fall back to showing only fast-premium request counts.
+- Ensure your team has usage-based billing configured if you expect to see spending data.

 ## License